Eric-LLMs/LLMs-Lab-2024/README.md

   RAG Pipeline based on Elasticsearch (ES).

 - **`RAG_pipeline_pdf_table_processing`**:
-  This project involves extracting data from tables in PDF files and storing it in a vector database.
-The extracted data is then used in a Retrieval-Augmented Generation (RAG) approach to query large models.
+  Offline: Extract data from tables in PDF files, embedding and then store it in a vector database.
+  Online: RAG Pipeline based on ChromaDB Vector Database.
+  The pipeline flowchart is as follows:
   ![Alt text](RAG/data/table_rag.png)